Alexis Muston

 Alexis Muston (11 February 1810 – 6 April 1888) was a French-Italian pastor and historian.
 He wrote a journal between 1825 and 1887.

 Biography

 Alexis Muston was born in Torre Pellice, Piedmont, Italy, on 11 February 1810.
 He was the son of Georges Muston (1777–1842), a pastor, and his wife Madeleine Jahier (1782–1848).

 Muston studied theology in Lausanne and Strasbourg, graduating in 1834 with a bachelor's thesis about the origins of the Waldensians movement.
 He was consecrated as a priest in 1833.

 Muston was initially a priest of the Waldensian Evangelical Church in Rodoretto, a hamlet in the municipality of Prali, Italy.
 In 1835, he was forced to flee to France because his book about the Waldensians contradicted that of the Bishop of Pinerolo.
-He lived in Bordeaux, where he became pastor of the Reformed Church of Bordeaux.
+He lived in Bourdeaux, where he became pastor of the Reformed Church of Bourdeaux.
 He held this position until his death.
-Muston died in Bordeaux in April 1888, aged 78.
+Muston died in Bourdeaux in April 1888, aged 78.